Elephant Conservation Project

 The second week is then spent on patrol.
 You will track the different elephant herds to build up a database of their movements.
 This allows the project team to effectively plan where to focus the attention of the water-point protection work, based on the likely locations of the herds.
 Visits to the affected farmers will also be made to assess the risk of elephant-human conflict which may arise.

 It is also essential to record the health of the herd, recording new births, deaths, and injuries and capturing photos for the database.
-The project provides the government with accurate information on the desert elephants and keep track of population trends.
+The project provides the government with accurate information on the desert elephants and keeps track of population trends.

 Accommodation

-At the Project Base Camp everyone sleeps in a large tree platform!
+At the Project base camp everyone sleeps in a large tree platform!
 There are also showers and long-drop toilets there.